Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 To create the transactions above, we’ve written a code example below showing how users will be able to implement this in their own applications.

-> It's **important to note** you can't yet make batch transactions that depend on each other.
-That feature will come in the future.
+> It's **important to note two things** you can't yet make batch transactions that depend on each other.
+That feature will come in the future. **And if any transaction fails in the chain, the chain stops** so you need to consider creating fallback options for this.

 ```js
 import { Principal } from '@dfinity/principal';